-- A polite and friendly “no thank you” when they start showing the products or going through their list of recommendations is usually our first line of defense.
+- A polite and friendly “no thank you” when they start showing the products or going through their list of recommendations is our first line of defense.
 That’s often the end of it!
 But if they start offering a second sales pitch, we make a concerned/confused face, pause for a moment, and say, again politely, “I’m really not interested, thanks.”
 The subtext you want to get across is that by not paying attention to your clear and polite “no,” they’re running the risk of affecting your overall satisfaction, with all that implies about things like tips and guest comment cards.
 You don’t need to make this explicit; the concerned face and second “no” usually does the trick.

 - If they start the sales pitch while we are getting a relaxation treatment such as a massage or wrap, we usually just stay silent.
 We keep our eyes closed and don’t respond to questions.
 Usually they quit talking, because it becomes quite awkward for them.
 But if they persist, we say politely, “Sorry, I’m trying to relax, and silence really helps me with that.
 Thanks!”

 - If we are getting a haircut or pedicure, it’s harder to ignore the sales pitch.
 So instead we act very enthusiastic about every product they are pushing.
 Usually they’ll use one or more of the products on us during the service.
 If they offer samples we take them, with sincere thanks.
 When we go to check out, there is always a big stack of “suggested” products at the front desk.
 When they ask us what we’ll be buying, we say “oh, I want to see how the stuff I tried today works out, so I’m not buying anything right now.”

 - Remember that no matter what happens, you can always change your mind about the add-on products when you check out.
 Until you sign the purchase slip, you haven’t purchased anything.
 Just say, “after thinking it over, I don’t need any products right now.
 Could you take these off the bill?
 Thanks.”